maetyu-d/fabric/README.md

 end
 ```

-Version 1 should apply these only to well-defined fields:
+Versions 0.1 and 0.2 apply these only to well-defined fields:

 - note
 - velocity
 - cc value
 - channel

-Not arbitrary raw byte hacking.
+(not arbitrary raw byte hacking)

-## 8. Split MIDI Into Bands and Delay Each Band
+## 8. Split MIDI Into Bands and Separately Delay Each Band

 Example: